Sysadmin Paul

 UFW (Uncomplicated Firewall) does exactly like what it says on the tin.
 You can allow ports through or use their handy pre-named apps to allow your service through the firewall and block everything else.

 Configuration is dependent on what is installed on the server.
-You can get a list of known apps by running sudo ufw app list
+You can get a list of known apps by running sudo ufw app list.
+Another common app you will find is Apache Full which contains config for allow port 80 and 443.

 In this example i’m going to allow SNMP, SSH, SMTP through through the firewall, next i’m going to enable the firewall